svankampen/croghan/README.md

 ### Existing Features

 - **Navigation Menu**
-    1. A naviagtion menu has been added to the webpage on all three pages with four buttons "Home", "About", "Contact" and the Logo which deafults to the homepage.
+    1. A navigation menu has been added to the webpage on all three pages with four buttons "Home", "About", "Contact" and the Logo which defaults to the homepage.
-    2. The Navigation bar has been style consistently for ease of use and an enjoyable expierence as the vistor runs through each section.
+    2. The Navigation bar has been style consistently for ease of use and an enjoyable experience as the visitor runs through each section.

 ![image](https://user-images.githubusercontent.com/64638313/153779223-260c364c-43cd-4f03-94c9-0cfd7fd3aae4.png)

 - **Landing Page Image**
-    1. The landing page displays a hero image with a text overlay "Buy Once Buy with Confidence" together these two eliments introduce the vistor to what the webpage is here for.
+    1. The landing page displays a hero image with a text overlay "Buy Once Buy with Confidence" together these two elements introduce the visitor to what the webpage is here for.
-    2. The hero image is set out to capture the visitors attention and to encourage the vistor to read more.
+    2. The hero image is set out to capture the visitor’s attention and to encourage the visitor to read more.

 ![image](https://user-images.githubusercontent.com/64638313/153779481-6220f6db-d4a6-4679-abc2-d49df71a8cda.png)

 - **Brand Values Section**
-    1. A brand values section has been displayed to give the visitor insight into Croghan's beliefs and provides them with the oppertunity to quickly understand if Croghan is a good fit for them as a retailer.
+    1. A brand values section has been displayed to give the visitor insight into Croghan's beliefs and provides them with the opportunity to quickly understand if Croghan is a good fit for them as a retailer.
-    2. This section should act as the elevator pitch giving the vistor (potential supplier) enough information to enquiry more.
+    2. This section should act as the elevator pitch giving the visitor (potential supplier) enough information to enquiry more.

 ![image](https://user-images.githubusercontent.com/64638313/153779672-db971c94-e12d-47db-90ef-3ed092813ca0.png)

 - **Find Us Section**
     1. On the homepage a where to find us section has been added, this section shows where Croghan will be attending European tradeshows.
-    2. This section provides the visitor with the oppertunity to talk with Croghan face to face at a trade show.
+    2. This section provides the visitor with the opportunity to talk with Croghan face to face at a trade show.

 ![image](https://user-images.githubusercontent.com/64638313/153779953-d18ab3d6-9766-490d-bc7d-3aa0511ed19c.png)